EdmarCaixeta/bmi_calculator/README.md

+# Description:

 First impressions in React-Native.
+This app uses your height and weight to calculate your BMI (body mass index).
 Inspired by YouTube channel ProgramadorBR - Access in July 29 - 2020.

+# Setup:

 For tests you need to have React-Native workspace setted in your machine and then run these commands in terminal: